 So you are unclear about what your next job should be.
-You’ve thought about your skills set perhaps, and maybe what you enjoy doing?
+You’ve thought about your skills set perhaps and the job tools available to you, and maybe what you enjoy doing?
 But have you included your Values – what is important to you?

 At CCS, we often see people for career coaching who are a bit stuck.
 This is often because they have conflicting values.
 Consider Rena.

 Rena works for an organisation with 30,000 employees worldwide.
 She is the mother of two small children, and provides the steady income in her family, her husband being a contracted carpenter.
 Rena has worked in her role as a Customer Service Adviser for the last six years, and both she and her manager believe she is ready for promotion.
 But the only openings available right now involve a posting abroad.
 Rena is torn, as although she knows she could do the job, it would involve a major upheaval for her family – her children are settled at school with good friends, and her husband at the moment has a reasonable amount of work.

 It can be useful to think about what your values are, and to include them when deciding on best next steps.
 Try this exercise:

 On a scale of 1-10, mark how important each of the following Values is to you.
 1- is of no importance and 10= is of the most utmost importance.
 Then, pick out the six most important Work Values and the three least important.